igorski/pinball-schminball/README.md

 ## TODO

-* fix issue where flipper can rotate over its maximum axis
 * isInsideViewport check should take angle into account for rects and flippers
 * Implement tilt on repeated bumps
 * Switches to toggle score multiplier ("x when lit")